tomoliveirabastos/node-keyboard-event-key/README.md

 # node-keyboard-event-key
-This is a lib for node, it will send event key, just write a key code from arguments
+This is a lib for nodejs, it is simple way to send keyboard event

 ## How it works ?
 ```bash